Bugøynes: History

-Bugøynes was settled by Norwegians in the 17th century - but later deserted.
-It was repopulated by people from Finland in the 18th century.
+Bugøynes was settled by Norwegians in the 17th century – but later deserted.
+It was repopulated by people from Finland (Kven people) in the 18th century.

 Bugøynes was one of very few places that was not burnt and destroyed under Operation Nordlicht (1944–45).

 Before the road was built to Bugøynes in 1962, the main link between Bugøynes and the rest of the world was by sea.
 The most-visited town in those days was Vadsø, across the Varangerfjorden.
 Although the town of Kirkenes, on the southern side of the fjord, was the local administrative centre for Bugøynes, it did not become the centre for shopping until people could reach it by car.

 Now most trade in this part of Finnmark takes place in Kirkenes.
 Workplaces in Bugøynes include fishing, salmon and other fish processing, the processing of reindeer meat and game, as well as slipway and machine workshops.
 The village has one grocery shop, a post-office, a bistro and a doctor's surgery (every other Thursday).
 There are also a children's nursery, a school, a retirement home, a library branch (not anymore), a dentist (not anymore), and Bugøynes Chapel.